Copyright ©2007 Agape Life Ministries, Inc. All rights reserved.

 For this to make better sense, let's walk through the spiritual water cycle backwards.

-disperses His living water all over the world through us.
-And that's what we want more of, powerful flow and overflow
+living water all over the world through us.
+And that's what we want more of, powerful flow and overflow everywhere we go.

-Isaiah 44:3 says when the Spirit manifests His presence upon us, it is like rain falling from the heavens.
-Remember
+says when the Spirit manifests His presence upon us, it is like rain falling from the heavens.
+Remember our statement, the

 The Spirit will flow through us in direct proportion to the amount of Spirit-rain that falls on us.
 Riverflow/dispersion is